situmtech/situm-capacitor-plugin-wayfinding-getting-started/README.md

 ## How to Run

-1. Change into the UI Framework directory of choice (right now, only vue3), then run `npm install`.
+1. Change into the UI Framework directory of choice (right now, vue3 and angular), then run `npm install`.
 2. Build the web app: `npm run build`.
 3. Copy the built web app into the native platform: `npx cap sync`.
 4. Open the native IDE and run the app: `npx cap open [android/ios]` (or run with `npx cap run [android/ios]`).